What is a Child Protection Conference?

 If it’s decided that it will be harmful for the child to attend in person, they will have the option to write their thoughts in a letter to be read at the conference.

-How Could a Solicitor Help?
+How Could a Solicitor Help with a Child Protection Conference?

 If you’ve been invited to a Child Protection Conference, you might understandably be feeling worried and overwhelmed by what the outcome could be.
-Our Care Proceedings Solicitors are specialists in this area of law and can provide legal advice that will help you to feel prepared at each stage of the process.
+Our Child Care Solicitors are specialists in this area of law and can provide legal advice that will help you to feel prepared at each stage of the process.

 We can also offer representation at Child Protection Conferences, so you’ll have comfort in the knowledge that a legal expert is by your side to advise you.